bigiayomide/TournamentAssement/README.md

+##HWB cool api with Realtime database Updates
-# HI There and welcome to the cool API
+HI There and welcome to the cool API

 This helps to create,read, and update (event, eventdetail, tournaments.
 EventStatus)